Ayaan-Hashmi/Flappy-Bird/README.md

 ## Overview

-This is a simple and straightforward recreation of the Flappy Bird game developed by Ayaan Hashmi, where you control a bird navigating through pipes while maintaining its altitude.
+This is a simple and straightforward recreation of the Flappy Bird game developed by **Ayaan Hashmi**, where you control a bird navigating through pipes while maintaining its altitude.
 The game features easy controls and classic pixel art graphics.

 ## Dependencies